Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Without test-time computation scaling, current LMMs fail to fully understand scientific figures in research papers.} In this section, we evaluate the ability of LMMs to understand scientific figures.
-As humans, to read a scientific figure, we need to understand the overall information of the figure, as well as the detailed information of each panel.
-Moreover, we may also gain insights or novel biological discoveries.
-Therefore, we designed questions covering these aspects and selected both open-source (Qwen-VL-Chat \cite{bai2023qwen}, LLaVA-13B \cite{liu2023visual}) and closed-source LMMs (Gemini 1.5 (Flash) \cite{team2023gemini}, GPT-4V, GPT-4o, Claude 3.5 (Sonnet) \cite{antrop2024}, and o1 \cite{jaech2024openai}) in the evaluation experiment. o1 is known to utilize test-time computation \cite{snell2024scaling} to enhance the reasoning ability, which means that it includes searching strategies when generating the final answer by selecting the correct reasoning path.
-To compare the outputs of models with ground truth, we computed the accuracy to test whether an LMM can give factual answers without hallucination for all questions.
-The details of the models and metrics are summarized in the Methods section, and the overview of our evaluation pipeline for this task is illustrated in Figure \ref{fig: lmm evaluation metric} (a).
+\textbf{Without test-time computation scaling, current LMMs fail to fully understand scientific figures in research papers.} In this section, we assess the capacity of LMMs to interpret scientific figures.
+Human interpretation of such figures typically involves understanding both the overall context and the detailed content of individual panels, as well as deriving potential insights or biological discoveries.
+To evaluate these dimensions, we designed a set of questions targeting different levels of comprehension and included both open-source models (Qwen-VL-Chat \cite{bai2023qwen}, LLaVA-13B \cite{liu2023visual}) and closed-source models (Gemini-Flash-1.5 \cite{team2023gemini}, GPT-4V, GPT-4o, Claude-Sonnet-3.5 \cite{antrop2024}, and o1 \cite{jaech2024openai}).
+The o1 model, in particular, leverages test-time computation \cite{snell2024scaling} to improve reasoning by employing search strategies to identify the most accurate reasoning path when generating responses.